 With a social mission of ‘care for all, wellness for all, healthy workforce, increased employability and healthy citizens’, Afya Arabia is a Care Community designed to render and provide care services to suit the needs of every community member.
 The community ensures that each member utilizes the potential of the smart care network optimally.
 We encourage our members to fully integrate with, participate in and enjoy the benefits of Afya Arabia’s community smart care ecosystem.

 As health care provider, you can benefit from availing the following benefits from Afya Arabia’s smart care portal and build your network with patients, other healthcare providers and healthcare payers.
 As Afya’s member you can access our basic options available to community members.
-To avail the entire gamut of Afya’s smart care services (such as tele-consultation, managing appointments, tracking online reports, managing time-shares, online diagnostic reporting), please check the premium membership information at Afya’s website: <<link from Afya portal>>.
+To avail the entire gamut of Afya’s smart care services (such as tele-consultation, managing appointments, tracking online reports, managing time-shares, online diagnostic reporting), please check the premium membership information at Afya’s website: Click here.

 For convenience and as an anytime reckoner for our members, we have provided a list of click-through links that help connect with us:

 a.
-Membership profile: <<link from Afya portal>>
+To view your Membership profile Click here

 b.
-List of services offered by Afya for care providers: <<link from Afya portal>>
+List of services offered by Afya for care providers: Click here

 As per your membership registration details, you have access to the following areas in Afya Arabia community portal:

-Detailed view of Afya’s Services for Care Providers: <<link from Afya portal>>
+Detailed view of Afya’s Services for Care Providers: Click here

-Self-learning schedules of Afya services to train your staff on the effective use of Afya: <<link from Afya portal>>
+Self-learning schedules of Afya services to train your staff on the effective use of Afya: Click here

-A walkthrough of the “My Account” section of Afya’s Premium Members Account:. <<link from Afya portal>>
+A walkthrough of the “My Account” section of Afya’s Premium Members Account: Click here

-Seek a quotation to avail Afya’s smart solutions and smart services that are designed to optimize and enhance your care business: <<link from Afya portal>>
+Seek a quotation to avail Afya’s smart solutions and smart services that are designed to optimize and enhance your care business: Click here

-Community Care: <<link from Afya portal>>
+Community Care: Click here

-Frequently asked questions: <<link from Afya portal>>
+Frequently asked questions: Click here

-Contact us: <<link from Afya portal>>
+Contact us: Click here

 Sincerely